 The profits from The Rhino Charge go to the Rhino Ark Kenya Charitable Trust, an NGO dedicated to the protection of Kenya’s mountain range ecosystems.
 The event was founded in 1989 to raise money for the construction of the Aberdare Electric Fence which was supposed to help the dwindling Rhino population in the Aberdare National Park.

-Participants of the race are required to visit 13 guard spread over the entire rough terrain within 10 hours.
-For orientation they get a 1:50,000 scale map of the area and co-ordinates of the guard posts as well as their start point.
+Participants of the race are required to visit 13 guards spread over the entire rough terrain within 10 hours.
+For orientation, they get a 1:50,000 scale map of the area and coordinates of the guard posts as well as their start point.
 Whoever visits the most guard posts in the shortest distance wins the race.